akka/akka-projection/docs/src/main/paradox/grpc-replicated-event-sourcing-transport.md

 ### From the consumer

-The consumer can pass metadata, such as auth headers, in each request to the producer service by specifying @apidoc[akka.grpc.*.Metadata] as `additionalRequestMetadata` when creating each @apidoc[akka.projection.grpc.replication.Replica]
+The consumer can pass metadata, such as auth headers, in each request to the producer service by specifying @apidoc[akka.grpc.*.Metadata] as `additionalRequestMetadata` when creating each @apidoc[akka.projection.grpc.replication.*.Replica]

 ### In the producer

 Authentication and authorization for the producer can be done by implementing a @apidoc[EventProducerInterceptor] and pass it to the `grpcServiceHandler` method during producer bootstrap.
 The interceptor is invoked with the stream id and gRPC request metadata for each incoming request and can return a suitable error through @apidoc[GrpcServiceException]

-### TLS

-FIXME we should probably recommend TLS (and maybe mTLS) and at least link to how to set that up or maybe show?
-We have a short section in the akka-guide.